Michigan Panfish Fishing

 Panfish Fishing Lakes In Michigan

 The larger bodies of water in Michigan generally serve up the biggest stringers of panfish.
-These lakes include Black Lake, Brevoort Lake, Burt Lake, Crystal Lake, Elk Lake, Fletcher Pond, Grand Lake, Hamlin Lake, Higgins Lake, Houghton Lake, Hubbard Lake, Indian Lake, Lake Erie, Lake Gogebic, Lake Huron, Lake Michigamme, Lake Michigan, Lake Superior, Long Lake, Manistique Lake, Mullett Lake, Sanford Lake, Torch Lake and Wixom Lake.
+These lakes include Black Lake, Brevort Lake, Burt Lake, Crystal Lake, Elk Lake, Fletcher Pond, Glen Lake, Grand Lake, Hamlin Lake, Higgins Lake, Houghton Lake, Hubbard Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Gogebic, Lake Huron, Lake Leelanau, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Long Lake, Manistique Lake, Mullett Lake, Sanford Lake, Torch Lake and Wixom Lake.

 The Michigan state record bluegill was taken from Vaughn Lake.
 The state record green sunfish came from Kirkwood Lake.
 The state record tie for hybrid sunfish came out of Arbutus Lake and Doans Lake.
 The MI state record for pumpkinseed sunfish came out of Baw Beese Lake.
 Thompson Lake yielded the state record for redear sunfish.
 The state record warmouth was given up by Great Bear Lake.
 Independence Lake was home to the state record yellow perch and the MI record white perch came from Huron Lake.